How to Hang Outdoor String Lights

 STEP 3: Measure and mark where the hooks will go.

 Determine how far off the ground you want the string lights to hang.
 With pencil or chalk, mark the desired height on the first post, fence, or tree from which the lights will be suspended.
 Use a tape measure to determine the height of that first mark.
 Mark the remainder of the posts or hanging structures at this same height so the string lights hang evenly.

 STEP 4: Screw in the cup hooks.

-At the locations you’ve marked in pencil or chalk, screw the cup hooks in a clockwise direction.
+At the locations you’ve marked in pencil or chalk, screw in the cup hooks in a clockwise direction.
 (Be sure that the open end of the hook is positioned so it’s facing upward to prevent the string lights from slipping off.)
 Depending on the material into which you’re inserting the cup hooks, you might need to drill pilot holes before twisting the cup hooks in.
-If you’re mounting cup hooks to a brick surface, you’ll have to drill masonry anchors before screwing in the hooks.
+If you’re mounting string lights to a brick surface, use brick hook clips instead of cup hooks.

 Note: If you are using a string light suspension kit, install it before hanging the string lights.
 Most kits come with their own hardware, and you may not need the cup hooks.
 Skip to Step 5.

 Hanging string lights is a lot easier to do if you screw in the glass bulbs after the strands are hooked in place (this is particularly true if you’re working with bulkier globe- or Edison-style bulbs).
 The strands are easier to maneuver without bulbs—and, of course, you reduce the likelihood of the bulbs breaking.